Allegories of Modern Life

 “In the Penal Colony” is a short story by Franz Kafka that was written in the German language in 1914.
 It is an allegorical fantasy set in an unnamed, deserted colony.
 The story explores themes like the dynamics of Power and Control, the tension between Tradition and Conformity Versus Innovation and Progress, and the consequences of a Lack of Sense of Self and Belonging.
 The machine is a metaphor for the judicial system, which can...
 Read In the Penal Colony Summary

 Jonathan Livingston Seagull, by author and pilot Richard Bach, is a fable and novella that was originally presented in serialized form in Flying magazine.
 Bach initially struggled to find a publisher for the full work, but when the book was finally published in 1970, it enjoyed immense popular success; according to Publisher’s Weekly, it was the top-selling book of both 1972 and 1973.
-All page numbers in this study guide refer to the 1970 Scribner...
+Bach went on to also write Illusions: The Adventures of a Reluctant...
 Read Jonathan Livingston Seagull Summary

-Lord of the Flies is a 1954 novel by Nobel-prize winning British author William Golding.
+Lord of the Flies (1954) is a classic novel by Nobel prize–winning British author William Golding.
 Golding was knighted in 1988 and was a fellow in the Royal Society of Literature.
 In 2008, The Times named him third on their list “The 50 greatest British writers since 1945.”The title of Golding’s young-adult fiction novel is a reference to Beelzebub, a prince of hell.During a wartime evacuation, an airplane crashes on a remote island.
-The only survivors...
+The only...
 Read Lord of the Flies Summary

 “My Life with the Wave” is a surrealist prose poem written by Mexican poet and author Octavio Paz, first published in 1951 as part of Paz’s collection ¿Águila o sol?.
 The English translation (Eagle or Sun?) by Eliot Weinberger was published in 1976.
 Paz’s poetry, essays, and prose frequently underscore Mexican identity, culture, and politics, especially during his time as a Mexican diplomat and ambassador.
 His travels exposed him to surrealism and existentialism, which had...
 Read My Life With the Wave Summary